 Let us know in the comments how these 8 foods have worked for you.

 Have you tried going on periods of dieting, only to see your weight rebound again and again?
 Remember: A weight loss diet is only one part of the equation.
 For most people, the metabolism naturally slows down with age, regardless of how well they eat or how much they exercise.
 Moreover, a slow metabolism usually suggests that there issues that extend beyond the type and portion of food you’re eating.

 If you are looking for a safe, fast and yet natural long-term solution for your metabolism, you may want to consider our signature CSH therapy® program.
-Borrowing from traditional Chinese methodologies, CSH therapy® is a three-step program which involves cupping therapy, scraping therapy and heat treatment.
+Using a traditional Chinese approach, CSH therapy® is a three-step program which involves cupping therapy, scraping therapy and heat treatment.

-When combined with a clean diet and sufficient rest, this treatment can supercharge your metabolism to produce up to 4-6kg of weight loss a month*.
+When combined with sensible eating and sufficient rest, this treatment can supercharge your metabolism to produce up to 4-6kg of weight loss a month*.

-For the past 15 years, we have helped more than 2,500 clients achieve their ideal weight with a 99 per cent success rate.
+Since 2002, we have helped thousands of clients achieve their ideal weight with a 99 per cent success rate.
 Make the first step and book a consultation today, or read more about what our CSH therapy® program is about.